‘Roseanne’ Spinoff A Go As ABC Orders ‘The Connors’ For This Fall

-Fans of the TV show Roseanne can breathe a sigh of relief because ABC ordered ten episodes of a spinoff currently named The Connors.
+Fans of the TV show Roseanne can breathe a sigh of relief because ABC ordered 10 episodes of a spinoff, currently called The Connors.

 According to a TV Line report, The Connors will premiere as part of ABC’s fall lineup in just a few months.
 The original show’s namesake, Roseanne Barr, will not be involved in the new version.
 However, the rest of the cast plans to return including Sara Gilbert (Darlene), John Goodman (Dan), Laurie Metcalf (Jackie), Lecy Goranson (Becky), and Michael Fishman (Michael).
 Even Executive producer Tom Werner and showrunner Bruce Helford plan to return to create the spinoff.
 Other executive producers include Sara Gilbert, Bruce Helford, Dave Caplan, Bruce Rasmussen, and Tony Hernandez.

-The network canceled Roseanne last month after Barr’s racist tweet despite having renewed the show for an 11th season.
+The network canceled Roseanne last month after Barr’s racist tweets, despite having renewed the show for an 11th season.
 While the spinoff currently has no premiere date, it does have a timeslot.
 It’s set to air in Roseanne‘s former Tuesday timeslot at 8/7c.

 In a statement, ABC said, “Roseanne Barr will have no financial or creative involvement in the new series.”
 The actress worked to reach an agreement to allow the spinoff to go ahead without her participation.

-Barr said, “I regret the circumstances that have caused me to be removed from Roseanne.
-I agreed to the settlement in order that 200 jobs of beloved cast and crew could be saved, and I wish the best for everyone involved.”
+“I regret the circumstances that have caused me to be removed from Roseanne.
+I agreed to the settlement in order that 200 jobs of beloved cast and crew could be saved, and I wish the best for everyone involved,” Barr said.

 BREAKING: #Roseanne Spinoff #TheConners Ordered to Series at ABC, to Debut This Fall — Is Roseanne Going to Be Killed Off?